 Our group facilitator

 Paula Johnson Michalak, MA, LLPC, has years of experience in facilitating divorce groups for both women and men.
 She understands divorce from both a professional and personal perspective.
 After her own 25-year marriage ended in divorce, Paula found “much-needed healing and strength from participating (twice!) in a Divorce Recovery Program.”
-In addition to her role as Women’s Center Program/Facilities Director, Paula is on the board of the National Alliance on Mental Illness (NAMI) of Washtenaw County.
 She has a B.A. in Communication and a Masters in Community Counseling from Eastern Michigan University.